(*) Registration for this event is closed after February 3, 2017. If you’re interested in taking this course in the future please e-mail us.

 Saturday, March 18, 9:30am–5pm

-Elaine Retholtz has been studying and practicing the Dharma since 1988.
-In addition to teaching Dharma at New York Insight, she is a certified Mindfulness Based Stress Reduction teacher and has a deep interest in helping students integrate mindfulness practice into daily life.
+Elaine Retholtz has been studying and practicing the Dharma for over 20 years, and has been teaching since 2004.
+In addition to teaching at NYI, she teaches Mindfulness Based Stress Reduction, and has a deep interest in helping students integrate mindfulness practice into daily life.